mohan-chinnappan-n/soql-notes/README.md

 ### Questions

-1. Why this query does not work:
+1. Why this query does not work?

 error: *Date-aggregate functions can only be selected in **group***ed queries*